vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Variables/Other Members/Serializing Component References.md

 <<Abbreviations/IDE.md>>
 ## Serializing Component references
 ### Description
-To refer to members (eg. variables and methods) of a component, you must define which instance is being used.
+To refer to members (such as variables and methods) of a component, you must define which instance is being used.
 Creating a serialized field allows that instance to be referred to elsewhere in the class.

 ### Resolution